secrez/secrez/README.md

 As a rule of thumb, if you use a git repo, always pull before running Secrez, and always commit and push after exiting.

+## End-to-end encrypted communication with other accounts

+Starting from version 0.8.0, Secrez allows to exchange encrypted messages with other users.
+To do it, you must set up a local Courier ([look here for more info](https://github.com/secrez/secrez/tree/master/packages/courier)).
+A blob post about it will come soon.

 ## A quick demo

 If you like to watch a quick demo, [you can take a look at this video on Youtube](https://www.youtube.com/watch?v=qGoBTpG0Fj0).